tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

-the distance we keep is also influenced by cultural and situational norms different distance rules apply to dancing in a club and studying in a Library in Switzerland people greet one another with three little kisses in the USA this would be regarded as too close for comfort When in Rome do as the Romans do 27.
-Schultz Fawn thun's communication model why we should talk to each other about how we talk to each other it's an archetypal misunderstanding a couple are sitting in a car in the traffic lights turn green without the driver noticing the passenger says it's green the driver replies testily am I driving or you this example comes from Friday man Schultz fonthan his communication Square does not count as a theory in the narrower sense but it breaks down the many pitfalls of communication in a clear away then
+the distance we keep is also influenced by cultural and situational norms different distance rules apply to dancing in a club and studying in a Library in Switzerland people greet one another with three little kisses in the USA this would be regarded as too close for comfort When in Rome do as the Romans do

+## Schultz von thun's communication model - why we should talk to each other about how we talk to each other

+it's an archetypal misunderstanding a couple are sitting in a car in the traffic lights turn green without the driver noticing the passenger says it's green the driver replies testily am I driving or you this example comes from Friday man Schultz fonthan his communication Square does not count as a theory in the narrower sense but it breaks down the many pitfalls of communication in a clear away then